 Building Block 3: Make Your First Deposit

-Saving for college is an important piece of a family’s overall financial plan—but it’s not the only part.
-The amount of money that makes sense to save for college is different for every family.
+Saving for college and career is an important piece of a family’s overall financial plan—but it’s not the only part.
+The amount of money that makes sense to save for college and career is different for every family.
 The good news is that no amount is too large or too small when you make a deposit early!
 Starting to save when your child is young can make a big difference by the time your kindergartner is ready for college.

 Remember, this is just the beginning of our long-term partnership to save together for your child’s future.
 The most important part is getting started.

-Have You Heard About Savings Match?
+Have You Heard About The Savings Match?